 One of the things that makes street food unique is the way it is influenced by subtle cultural nuances, shaping it, over years to take the form we see.
 Every item, sometimes every eatery, has its own story of origin and influences.
-All of these cultural sub-currents come together to enhance the dish and often, it’s maker.
+All of these cultural sub-currents come together to enhance the dish and often, its maker.

 Fateh Sagar lake- Vinod Coffee House

 Vinod Coffee House is one among the well-known youth hubs in Udaipur.
 Almost everything served here is a flavor-some delight.
-With the famous Fateh Lake setting up as the background, Vinod coffee house is perfect for those who enjoy a good snack with a pal.
+With the famous Fateh Lake setting up as the background, Vinod Coffee House is perfect for those who enjoy a good snack with a pal.
 The coffee here is a special favorite; steaming hot coffee is served in Kulhad (earthen clay cups).
 The Kulhad cups add a special taste to the coffee, making it all the more rich and exquisite.
 It is best enjoyed in the evening where the sunset contributes to the alluring atmosphere.

 Vada pav is a yummy, tasty snack that can be enjoyed with a cup of chaas (cold buttermilk) after a long day’s work in Udaipur.
-This dish basically consists of an aloo patty sandwiched between two slices of pav (bread) and mixed with sweet and spicy chutney.
+This snack basically consists of an aloo patty sandwiched between two slices of pav (bread) and mixed with sweet and spicy chutney.
 A fried crunchy green chilly may be added for extra spicy.
-Vada pav is a prominent dish that is usually enjoyed on the busy streets of Mumbai, but the Udaipur version of it is equally tasty and has an added twist to it.
+Vada pav is a prominent dish that is usually enjoyed on the busy streets of Mumbai, but the Udaipur version is equally tasty and has an added twist to it.

-Chats are snacks that everybody enjoys, and the Shiv Shakti Chat centre in Bapu Bazaar makes the tastiest chats in Udaipur.
+Chats are snacks that everybody enjoys, and the Shiv Shakti Chaat centre in Bapu Bazaar makes the tastiest chats in Udaipur.
 Located in one of the most chaotic markets of Udaipur, Shiv Shakti Chat centre is famous for its Dahi Kachori chat.
 Kachoris are typically made of wheat or flour dough which is deep-fried and stuffed with a filling of cooked dal and spice, or in this case, dahi (cold yogurt/ curd).
 The Kachori is usually crushed and topped with spicy and sweet chutney and sev.
 The kachoris are usually served hot and crisp and are a local favourite.

 From Gatte ki sabzi to Laal maas, from Daal baati churma to Paranthas, the Rajasthani thali is the quintessential Indian thali; and so, there’s no way anybody can miss it when in Udaipur.
 Tasty treats from every nook and corner od Rajasthan all found on one plate- who would want to miss that?!
 Hotel Natraj offers the tastiest delicacies of the Rajasthani thali; with the best quality foods.
 Hot, spicy, sweet, tangy, the platter has all that you ask for and more!